wandb/weave/docs/docs/tutorial-weave_models.md

 # App versioning

 Tracking the [inputs, outputs, metadata](/tutorial-tracing_1) as well as [data flowing through your app](/tutorial-tracing_2) is critical to understanding the performance of your system.
-However **versioning your app over time** is also critial to understand how modifications to your code or app attributes change your outputs.
+However **versioning your app over time** is also critical to understand how modifications to your code or app attributes change your outputs.
 Weave's `Model` class is how these changes can be tracked in Weave.

 In this tutorial you'll learn: